Visiting The Compass Points Of Ireland.

 The R2D2 sign

-Most Westerly Point Of The Compass Points Of Ireland
+Most Westerly Point - Visiting The Compass Points Of Ireland

 The furthest point west on the compass points of Ireland is Dunmore Head on the Dingle Peninsula in County Kerry.